-Ministers thanked the many voluntary and community organisations in each of the Administrations for their active engagement with officials in the preparation of this Report and for providing site visits and presentations to officials throughout the duration of the Carers topic of this work sector.
+Ministers thanked the many voluntary and community organisations in each of the Administrations for their active engagement in the preparation of this Report and for providing site visits and presentations to officials throughout the duration of the Carers topic of this work sector.
 Ministers commended the Report as a further rich contribution to the shared learning that is at the heart of the work of the British Irish Council.
 Caring for our Carers can be read here.

 Communiqués from Previous Ministerial Meetings